prashantv06/react_brewery_app/README.md

 ### API
 This react application makes use of BreweryDB API.
 To know more visit (https://www.brewerydb.com/developers/docs).

+### Data Storage
+This app dosen't stores any information neither in any database nor on cloud.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).